tc39/proposal-object-iteration/README.md

 ### October 2019

-The initial proposal was `Object.map` -- providing a static API method on `Object` to transform the keys and/or values and return the transformed `Object`.
+The initial proposal was `Object.map` -- providing a static API method on `Object` to transform the keys and/or values and return the transformed Object.

 Slides: <https://1drv.ms/p/s!As13Waij_jkUqeV6IHXsJBMDkNIgXw>